+Before you install one, it's important to understand how AAVs work.
 Air admittance valves are operated by gravity.
 When water and waste move down a drain line, it creates negative air pressure in the pipe.
 This negative pressure lifts the sealing washer and lets air in, which allows the waste to drain away freely.

 When the negative pressure ceases, the sealing washer falls back in place.
 Earlier versions of this device were spring-operated.
 Such units are still available but are not reliable and don't meet code in most places.

 Air admittance valves are typically placed between the P-trap of a fixture and the drain line.
 They are usually mounted on one leg of a sanitary tee, with the other leg going to the drain.
 The unit must be placed in accordance with local codes and the manufacturer's instructions.

 Install the PVC drain line, the sanitary tee, and the P-trap for sink.
 The appropriate coupling for the AAV (glued or threaded) attaches to the tee.
 Check the manufacturer's instructions and local codes to determine the proper height for the AAV above the drain.